 It becomes a straightforward approach when we keep the whole child in mind as a functioning system rather than trying to juggle all the ‘separate’ aspects of child development.
 This is good practice which copies how most parents treat their children.
 The main questions an early support practitioner has to address are: What is the child’s level of understanding?
 What are the present skills as the child acts on their world?
 What signs of readiness can we see for new skills and understanding?

-Of course, while pondering these questions, the practitioners is observing everything about the whole child; emotions, eyes, ears, hands, movement, relationship, communication… Surely systems thinking brings us very naturally to an effective whole-child approach whatever the child’s multiple labels and diagnoses.
+Of course, while pondering these questions, the practitioner is observing everything about the whole child; emotions, eyes, ears, hands, movement, relationship, communication… Surely systems thinking brings us very naturally to an effective whole-child approach whatever the child’s multiple labels and diagnoses.
 This is very high-level skill in early support practitioners.
 It comes mostly from experience.
 It affords practitioners rich opportunities to grow and develop.
 Sadly, to my knowledge, it is not part of anyone’s training.
 We come back to systems thinking now, because universities and colleges that qualify people for particular roles with babies and young children have separate departments that almost never interconnect for training or research programmes.
 Many academics are so far down into separate silos in their separate departments that systems thinking must sound to them like a foreign language.*

 Following the lead offered by the coming Portugal 25 conference, we need intelligent systems thinking from the top down, from where the children and families are down to the academics in their institutions.